low122/Spotify-music-trend/README.md

          - Majority (6 songs) average key value in the top 10 is 96.5

          - Minority (4 songs) average key value in the top 10 is 149.5

-   - Consider BPM with a mean of larger than 125:

-      - Two outlier songs in top 10 have a mean of 178 BPM, which is a leading component among all the ranks

 - **Keys**
    - **Overall Distribution (across all ranks):**